-- All students will complete a minimum of 125 credits, maintaining a GPA of 2.5. - In order to advance to junior level status all graduates will complete 65 credits, maintaining a GPA of 2.5. - Course work from certificate and associate degree programs with a minimum grade of C may be accepted to permit advanced standing. - In order to maintain junior and senior level status and to advance to the final semester, all students must maintain a GPA of 2.5. - In order to advance to the final semester and begin an internship, all students must obtain a passing grade in Health Services Management Internship Orientation (HSMB 308). - In order to graduate, all students must successfully complete Internship (HSMB 408)-12 credits/480 hours of internship, along with Senior Seminar (HSMB 410).
-Both must be completed with a minimum grade of B. Failure of two internships will result in dismissal from the program.
+- All students will complete a minimum of 120 credits, maintaining a GPA of 2.0. - In order to advance to junior level status students will complete 60 credits, maintaining a GPA of 2.0. - Course work from certificate and associate degree programs with a minimum grade of C may be accepted to permit advanced standing. - In order to maintain junior and senior level status and to advance to the final semester, all students must maintain a GPA of 2.0. - In order to advance to the final semester and begin an internship, all students must obtain a passing grade in Health Services Management Internship Orientation (HSMB 308). - In order to graduate, all students must successfully complete an Internship (HSMB 408) and/or an Internship Alternative and Senior Seminar (HSMB 410).